What is an External Link? (+ How to Use Them Effectively)

 However, it’s crucial to use them judiciously, linking only to high-quality, relevant sources while avoiding direct competitors.
 By striking the right balance, external links can take your blog to new heights.

-What is an external link in blogging and why does it matter?
+What is an external link on a blog, in simple terms?

 How many external links should I use in a blog post?

-Should I use nofollow tags on my external links?
+When should I use nofollow on an external link?

 New:Autoblogging + Scheduling